steeles/WC_sequence/README.md

 FOUND IT (sequence detector notes on gdocs)
 Wong and wang 2006 recurrent network mechanism of time integration in perceptual decisions Ref wang 2002 mean field
+- note: i don't have to go straight to realistic nmda; i should start with simple ee, no? and read the papers...

 [us 9]
 can i describe "attractors" in this system...